Royal Devon and Exeter Hospital: First Wonford hospital

-The hospital moved to a new tower-block building on the Wonford site in July 1974.
 The move involved a fleet of ambulances shuttling patients from the Southernhay site to the new building over the course of over a week.
 The casualty and accident surgical wards were the last to move.
 The move was over eight weeks behind schedule, due to delays in delivery of vital equipment because of the Three-Day Week imposed by the government due to industrial action by coal miners.
 There were 14 wards in the new hospital, as well as 12 operating theatres.

 Initially, there were complaints from night staff about the noise of gunfire from the nearby Wyvern Barracks, where the army shooting range was located.
 Two people died falling from height at the hospital within a year of it opening, the first being a workman on the outside of the building, and the second a nine-year old patient, who fell down a service shaft.

 In 1985, the building was the first major structure in the UK found to have concrete cancer (the alkali–silica reaction), which caused the concrete to expand and fail.
 It is thought that condensation from the kitchens was the primary cause.

 Second Wonford hospital

 The replacement buildings were built over several phases with the first phase being completed in 1992.
-This first phase, also included an ophthalmic unit which replaced the West of England Eye Infirmary, which was previously on its own site on Magdalen Street in the city centre.
+This first phase included an ophthalmic unit which replaced the West of England Eye Infirmary which was previously on its own site on Magdalen Street in the city centre.

 The second phase was completed in 1996, followed by the Peninsula College of Medicine and Dentistry opening in 2004 and a new maternity and gynaecology unit, known as the "centre for women's health", opening at Wonford in 2007, with maternity moving from Heavitree hospital.